guolindev/LitePal/README.md

     	Define the database name of your application.
     	By default each database name should be end with .db.
-    	If you didn't name your database end with .db, LitePal would plus the suffix automaticly for you.
+    	If you didn't name your database end with .db, LitePal would plus the suffix automatically for you.
     	For example:
     	<dbname value="demo" />
     -->